 The National Union of Ex-Servicemen (NUX) was formed in early 1919 as a socialist association for former soldiers.
 Within six months it had over 100 branches and claimed to have nearly 100,000 members.
 But by the end of 1920 it was almost defunct.
 In the words of its only historian, the late Dr David Englander of the Open University, "its records were lost, its achievements forgotten, its objects misunderstood".

 Leatherland was not a militant agitator and there is no evidence that he ever flirted with Communism.
-But I did find him quoted in a secret Home Office Directorate of Intelligence Report to the Cabinet on Revolutionary Organisations in January 1920 (recently released by the National Archives).
+But I did find him quoted in a secret Home Office Directorate of Intelligence Report to the Cabinet on Revolutionary Organisations in January 1920 (released by The National Archives).
 The report examined amongst other things the extent of revolutionary feelings among ex-service men.
 The writer of the report said that :

 " Ex-Colour Sergeant Major C. E. Leatherland, Chairman of the Central Branch, who has been nominated for the office of General President of the Union, told my correspondent recently that the Union was determined to obtain its demands by fair means or foul, and added "We are going to the Government with a whip in our hands ".

 Despite this apparently dramatic statement, the report concluded that there was little revolutionary sentiment in the country, and there is no evidence that Leatherland was involved in provoking revolutionary ideals, although clearly the security services were keeping tabs on the National Union of Ex-Servicemen.
 However, many members of the NUX did end up joining the Communist Party.

 At the NUX Easter Conference in 1920 Leatherland, who was by then the Midlands Organiser, stood for General Secretary of the NUX, although John Beckett was elected.